Balhuticaris: Discovery and Etymology

 This arthropod was described in 2022 based on 11 specimens found in the Burgess Shale between 2014 and 2018, more specifically in the Marble canyon locality.
 By 2020, scientists realized that these fossils represented a new species.
-Because of how they were preserved the fossils were found two dimensional in several carbonaceous flims.
+Because of how they were preserved the fossils were found two dimensional in several carbonaceous films.
 The holotype specimen and several others are nearly or fully complete with possible neural and other soft tissues having been preserved.
 Balhuticaris is named after Balhūt, a giant fish from Persian cosmography, as well as the Latin caris ("crab").
 The specific epithet voltae is derived from the Catalan volta, meaning vault, referring to the shape of the carapace when seen from the front.

 Description

 Balhuticaris was the largest bivalved arthropod in the fossil record, beating the previous holders of this title Nereocaris exilis and Tuzoia.
 This animal's body was very long, and had extreme segmentation compared to other Cambrian arthropods, with over 100 distinct segments.
-In total this creature had about 110 pairs of biramous limbs, the most of any Cambrian aged arthropod.
+In total this creature had about 110 pairs of biramous limbs, the most of any Cambrian-aged arthropod.
 Covering the head of this creature was a large carapace that resembles an arch or other curved structure.
-This structure only covers the front most part of this arthropod but it does extend ventrally beyond its appendages.
+This structure only covers the frontmost part of this arthropod but it does extend ventrally beyond its appendages.

 Classification

-In several studies performed, Balhuticaris was found to be a member of the hymenocarina.
+In several studies performed, Balhuticaris was found to be a member of the Hymenocarina.
 More specifically it was found to be most closely related to the genus Odaraia and its relatives.
-Although they are normally regarded as pancrustaceans, this study found the hymenocarina to occupy a more basal branch of the mandibulates.
+Although they are normally regarded as pancrustaceans, this study found the Hymenocarina to occupy a more basal branch of the mandibulates.
 This cladogram shows the position of B. voltae in relation to other arthropods by López et al., 2022.